aerospike/act/README.md

 -------------------------

 The ACT package includes a Python script act_config_helper.py which helps you create a configuration file you can use to run ACT.
-When you run this program it will
+When you run this program it will:

 1. Ask you basic questions about the test you want to run
 2. Generate the correct config file, based on your answers